 Grow your business with detailed skills and competencies

 reports, job and employee pricing, and other powerful

 This chart describes the expected percentage of people who perform the job of Facilities Planner that make less than that salary.
 For example 50% of the people who perform the job of Facilities Planner are expected to make less than the median.

 Offers professional services on assigned projects concerning design, construction, development, or installation of buildings and facilities.
 Oversees construction progress, ensuring that timing, costs and contract requirements are adhered to.
 Supervises construction, equipment installation, renovation and redesigning projects.
 Works with management to review design changes, equipment specifications/substitutions, purchasing and accounting procedures.
 Develops and designs feasibility studies for review.
-May require a bachelor's degree and at least 5 years of experience in the field or in a related area.
-Familiar with a variety of the field's concepts, practices, and procedures.
-Relies on extensive experience and judgment to plan and accomplish goals.
-Performs a variety of tasks.
-May lead and direct the work of others.
-A wide degree of creativity and latitude is expected.
+May require a bachelor's degree.
 Typically reports to a manager or head of a unit/department.
+Typically requires 2 to 4 years of related experience.
+Gaining exposure to some of the complex tasks within the job function.
+Occasionally directed in several aspects of the work.
 View full job description